linsaneinthemembrane/pokemon-cv-quiz/README.md

 *click above to watch the demo video*

-Using the bot it took 10:32 to name every single Pokemon (minus 3)
+Using the bot, it took 10:32 to name every single Pokemon (minus 3)

 ## Overview